 Based on the Company Reputation variable, the average index value obtained from the dimensions of Emotional appeal, Product and Services, Workplace Environment, as well as Vision and Leadership is within the range 4.36 of 5.19.
 This means that the director or manager agrees with the importance or relevance of maintaining the company's reputation.
 In this business, it is defined as services rendered following the standards of the company.
 Meanwhile, the variable competitive advantage is from 4.36 to 5.19.
-This means that the director or manager agrees that there is for competitive advantage.
+This means that there is for competitive advantage.
 Competitiveness in this circumstance is a product that is not owned by other competitors.